deltachat/deltachat-pages/_posts/2025-06-03-surge-donations.md

-There are many community-operated [chatmail relays](https://chatmail.at/relays) on all continents but most new users choose the default onboarding relay in Germany, reproducing **the known problem of formally decentralized but centralized in practise** offerings.
+There are many community-operated [chatmail relays](https://chatmail.at/relays) on all continents but most new users choose the default onboarding relay in Germany, reproducing **the known problem of formally decentralized but centralized in practice** offerings.
 We are engaging in two key Research and Development areas to fundamentally mitigate this centralization tendency and achieve distributed scale, along with improved resiliency and privacy: